Astro's Playroom: Reception

-Astro's Playroom received generally favorable reviews, with an aggregate score of 83/100 on Metacritic.
-Critics praised the game's variety, celebration of the PlayStation brand, and the use of the DualSense controller.
+Astro's Playroom received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 91% of critics.

 In a highly positive review, Electronic Gaming Monthly's Mollie Patterson awarded the game a perfect score, lauding the variety of the gameplay and the game's nostalgia factor.
-She wrote:
+She felt emotional finding all of Astro's Playroom secrets, writing "No matter your console or company allegiances, it's easy to forget just how much those 25 years of the PlayStation's existence as a gaming platform has meant for our hobby."

 Destructoid's Chris Carter praised the gameplay as being a great showcase for the DualSense and the instant load times.
 Similarly, Eurogamer's Martin Robinson praised the game for being a promising glimpse of the future for the PlayStation 5 and remarked it as being "one of the best launch titles I can remember in an age."

-The usage of cameos and references to various PlayStation and PlayStation-related franchises such as Uncharted and Crash Bandicoot was praised by Game Informer's Joe Juba, comparing their inclusion favorably to the various licensed Lego video games.
-Many of the developers behind the various included franchises, such as Naughty Dog, responded positively to these references.
+The usage of cameos and references to various PlayStation and PlayStation-related franchises such as Uncharted, LittleBigPlanet and Crash Bandicoot was praised by Game Informer's Joe Juba, comparing their inclusion favorably to the various licensed Lego video games.

 GameSpot's Mike Epstein enjoyed the game's visual fidelity and solid platforming, but was critical of the game's motion control sequences.
 Jonathon Dornbush, writing for IGN, enjoyed the game's homages to PlayStation's history and the DualSense interactions, but criticized how it felt more like a technical showcase than a full game.

-Complaints about the game being more of a technical showcase were echoed by Game Rant's Anthony Taormina.
+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Astro's Playroom for "Family Game of the Year".